-- Spending under this policy is considered sensitive expenditure and all spending must be in accordance with the Sensitive Expenditure Policy.
+- Spending under this policy is considered sensitive expenditure and all spending must be in accordance with the OP Business Division Procedure - Sensitive Expenditure.

-- Approval of expenditure must be in accordance with the Delegations from Council to the Chief Executive and Authorities and Sub-delegations from Chief Executive.
+- Approval of expenditure must be in accordance with the Delegations from Te Pūkenga Council to the Executive Director and Authorities and Sub-delegations from Executive Director.
 This requires a ‘one-up’ approval by the Formal Leader of the most senior person who benefits from the expenditure, including paragraph 6.

 Whole of Staff Functions